Zirbo/IPC_LAMMPS/README.md

    3 - Run LAMMPS:
-       $ mpirun -np xy <path>/lmp -in run_*.in -var seed $RANDOM (the seed is used to initialize the velocities, $RANDOM is a bash command) Your LAMMPS distribution needs to be compiled with the MOLECULE package.
+       $ mpirun -np xy <path>/lmp -in run_*.in -var seed $RANDOM (the seed is used to initialize the velocities, $RANDOM is a bash command) Your LAMMPS distribution needs to be compiled with the MOLECULE package, and the RIGID package if you use rigid.
   There is also a sample tk script that you can load in VMD (Visual Molecular Dynamics) to visualize your trajectory:
   $ vmd -e vmdscript.tk trajectoryfilename.lammpstrj

-- printpotential: contains a C++ program that can be used to generate the tabulated potential that LAMMPS require.
-Build the program with
-  $ g++ printPotential.cpp -o executable_name
-  adapt the inputfile to your choice of parameters, then run with ./executable_name inputfile.txt output_directory (change executable_name and output_directory to your liking)
+- printpotential:
+  contains programs that compute the potentials in LAMMPS format.
+  Two scripts are given:
+  -1- mapEpsilonsToCoefficients.sh
+     requires as input (modify the file to supply the inputs!) the geometric parameters and the epsilons from the mapping (as the defined in the original Bianchi-Kahl-Likos paper) and prints out the potential in a lammpspot_name directory and a recap file inputfile_name.txt;
+  -2- mapContactValuesToCoefficients.sh
+     requires as input (modify the file to supply the inputs!) the geometric parameters and the desired contact values of the potential in the three EE, EP and PP orientations, and prints out the potential in a lammpspot_name directory, together with a file MC_inputfile_name.txt that recaps what you inputted and another file inputfile_name.txt (that follows the normalization of mapEpsilonsToCoefficients.sh) THE SCRIPTS ASSUME g++ AND python3 TO BE INSTALLED!

 - startingstate_creators: contains Python scripts that can be used to generate